fpereiro/gotoB/tutorial/tutorial.md

 ## Part 2: developing webapps from scratch

 Originally, this part of the tutorial was going to be about how to develop a frontend with gotoв.
-But eventually we decided instead to start developing a frontend with no tools at all, to understand the raw problems we're against.
+But eventually we decided instead to start developing a frontend with no tools at all, to understand the raw problems we're facing when implementing a rontend.
 We then slowly introduce gotoв to solve some of these problems for us.
 In this way, we can illustrate how gotoв emerges as the solution to some common problems, rather than "the way" in which things should be done.
-We also hope this makes both the tutorial and gotoв itself far easier to understand and remember.
+We also hope this approach will make both the tutorial and gotoв itself far easier to understand and remember.

 ### Chapter 1: setting up the frontend